rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 texture.Update()
 ```

-All we do here, is create a new [`vtkTexture`](http://www.vtk.org/doc/nightly/html/classvtkTexture.html) object and, using the `SetInputConnection` and `GetOutputPort` methods, connect its input to the output of the `reader` object holding the texture image.
+Here we create a new [`vtkTexture`](http://www.vtk.org/doc/nightly/html/classvtkTexture.html) object and, using the `SetInputConnection` and `GetOutputPort` methods, connect its input to the output of the `reader` object holding the texture image.

 So far so good right?
-All we need to do now to complete the texturing is to map this texture to our `earth` sphere.
+What needs to be done now to complete the texturing, is to map this texture to our `earth` sphere.
 Now this might be a tad confusing so I'll break it down:

 ```
 # Map the earth texture to the earth sphere